 Your instructors may designate your course to participate in the Proactive Referral and Engagement (PRE) program.
-The purpose of this program is to give you early academic assistance and advice so that you succeed in this class.
+The purpose of this program is to give you early academic assistance and advice so that you succeed in your courses.
 Therefore, your instructor may share information about your course performance with the coordinator of this program, who may reach out to you via email, text, and/or phone.
-PRE program resources available to FSU students include meeting one-on-one to support time management, developing a study plan, finding course-based tutoring, and/or connecting with other campus resources and offices to support your success.
+PRE program resources available to FSU students include meeting one-on-one with an Academic Success Mentor, drafting a plan for time management, developing a study plan with multiple study strategies, finding course-based tutoring, and/or connecting with other campus resources and offices to support your success.
+If you would like to have more support for a difficult course or information about campus resources during a personally challenging time, you are invited to "self-refer" by emailing the program coordinator (stackett@fsu.edu).